 GASB Statement No. 99, Omnibus 2022, has objectives that are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 The requirements related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance by the City.
-The requirements related to leases, PPPs, and SBITAs will be effective for the City in the fiscal year ending June 30, 2023.
-The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 will become effective for the City in the fiscal year ended June 30, 2024.
+The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 will become effective for the City in the fiscal year ended December 31, 2024.

 GASB Statement No. 100, Accounting Changes and Error Corrections, has an objective to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
-This Statement will become effective for the City in the fiscal year ended June 30, 2024.
+This Statement will become effective for the City in the fiscal year ended December 31, 2024.

 GASB Statement No. 101, Compensated Absences, has an objective to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
-This Statement will become effective for the City in the fiscal year ended June 30, 2025.
+This Statement will become effective for the City in the fiscal year ended December 31, 2024.